boldbi/nodejs-sample/README.md

   1. Open the command prompt and navigate to the specified file [location](https://github.com/boldbi/nodejs-sample) where the project is located.

-  2. To install all dependent packages, use the below command
+  2. To install all dependent packages, use the following command

      ```bash
      npm install
      ```

-  3. Finally, run the application using the below command
+  3. Finally, run the application using the following command

      ```bash
      node embed.js